Keurig coffee makers have been quite popular for the past decade now, mainly because of their ease of use and convenience.

 1) French Press

-French Press is a simple yet elegant way of brewing a rich and strong cup of coffee.
+French Press is my favorite brewing method as it gives me the richest, full-bodied, and strong cup of coffee.

 In terms of taste, French Press is a better alternative to Keurig if you’re willing to put in a little more effort and time on the brewing process.